meng622/K20-IPTV-Player-Pro/README.md

 ### Overview

-**K20 Player M3U Pro (Editor Version)** is a high-performance, multi-functional media player built with PyQt6 and `libmpv-2.dll`.
+**K20 IPTV Player Pro (Editor Version)** is a high-performance, multi-functional media player built with PyQt6 and `libmpv-2.dll`.
 Derived from the original **K20 Player**, this project features a deeply modded and restructured core specifically optimized for IPTV/M3U live streams—supporting multi-screen split views, Picture-in-Picture (PiP), and ultra-fast channel loading.
 Architecture refactoring, performance optimizations, and feature enhancements were completed in collaboration with **Gemini AI**.

 ### Key Features